eduardc77/PlaceholderModifier/README.md

 ## Description
 A view modifier that applies an animated shimmering placeholder effect to any view, typically to show that an operation is in progress.

-/nThe modifier is using the native '.redacted(reason: .placeholder)' modifier.
+The modifier is using the native '.redacted(reason: .placeholder)' modifier.

 ## Built with:
 - Foundation